May 2026:

 Megan Rossi creates with Chaparral Made, working with natural materials and the quiet power of objects chosen with intention.
 She knows that what we choose to display reveals what we truly value — and she'll help us build frames worthy of the things we've been overlooking.

-You’re inner creative is waiting for you and so are we!
+You’re inner creative is waiting for you.
+So are we.

 Join Us